 The proceedings can also include a request for a permanent injunction from entering the contract.

 Contract not yet entered into.
 If the contract is not yet entered into, the court can (PCR 47I, UCR 45I):

 Order the decision or action to be set aside.

 Order the contracting authority to amend any document.

-Award damages to an economic operator which has suffered loss or damage as a consequence of the breach.
+Award damages to an economic operator that has suffered loss or damage due to the breach.

 Contracts outside the scope of the Consolidated Public Sector Directive

 The award of contracts that fall outside of the PCR and UCR is not subject to express alternative regulation.
 However, such procurement is not entirely outside procurement law.

 Public bodies that undertake procurement decisions must comply with general obligations to conduct a fair and rational (legal) process complying with relevant law.
 These may provide for consultation obligations or overarching policy requirements.
 Failure to comply may lead to a judicial review challenge.